The R&D Tax Incentive program is great for startup companies.

 One misunderstood aspect of the R&D Tax Incentive is that there is no requirement for the R&D to lead to commercial or even technical success.
 As long as you attempt to generate new knowledge via an experimental process, you could have eligible R&D under the R&D Tax Incentive.

 The R&D may never lead (at least not directly) to a successful product.
 The technical objectives of the R&D may not even be met.
 The experiments themselves may not even be successful.
 As long as you have a plausible hypothesis or theory that you are evaluating with your experimentation and providing that you are generating new knowledge due to that experimentation, you could have eligible R&D.

 If you run a startup company and do R&D, you owe it to yourself to investigate the R&D Tax Incentive program – it can be an important source of additional R&D funding for you.

 The startup situation

-The R&D Tax Incentive is aimed at encouraging companies to undertake R&D that might otherwise have been considered too risky to do without the financial support provided by the program.
+The R&D Tax Incentive aims to encourage companies to undertake R&D that might otherwise have been considered too risky to do without the program’s financial support.